IHE/ITI.mXDE/input/pagecontent/issues.md

 The relationship between these two levels results in a number of situations that could result in “defects in information integrity and/or credibility in the information being accessed.
 The following points should be discussed in the profile:

 1. Different forms of mappings may have to be performed.
 Although it is beyond the scope of the mXDE Profile to specify such mapping between data elements in documents and fine-grained data elements accessed directly, it is important that implementers note that:
-   a.
-Such mappings may not be perfect (typical limitations in semantic mappings).
+   1. Such mappings may not be perfect (typical limitations in semantic mappings).
-   b.
-Some information contained in the documents may not be “expressed” as data elements (e.g., textual elements) and be “lost” in the data element queries vs the documents.
+   2. Some information contained in the documents may not be “expressed” as data elements (e.g., textual elements) and be “lost” in the data element queries vs the documents.

 &rarr; **Resolution:** The profile will provide a good discussion on the above issues and “guidance” on the profile to help implementers of the profile.